 - Review nominations in broad disciplinary areas of biomedicine and life sciences; evaluating each application according to rigorous quantitative and qualitative metrics.

 - Serve as primary point of contact for judges in your topic area and programs; facilitate nominee/applicant evaluation and honoree selection by juries of expert scientists, conducted both online and in-person.

 - Prepare multimedia materials for broad audiences that explain the impact of the honorees’ complex scientific research.

 - Conceptualize and develop scientific programming for international and domestic symposia that showcase honoree research for scientific and lay audiences.

-- Work with the Chief Scientific Officer (CSO), Director, other team members, Academy's operations team, affiliated partners, and other vendors as needed to develop and execute domestic and international award ceremonies and other program events.
+- Work with the Senior Leadership, other team members, Academy's operations team, affiliated partners, and other vendors as needed to develop and execute domestic and international award ceremonies and other program events.

 - Collaborate across Academy departments to identify potential opportunities for ongoing honoree engagement in additional Academy initiatives and publications.

 - As needed, work with the Vice President, Life Sciences to conceptualize, organize, secure financial support for, and convene scientific conferences and programming in various areas of life and biomedical sciences.